johnsie/HoverNet/README.md

 1.24 compiles directly in Visual Studio without need for CMake.
 There are some things you'll need to do though:

+Make sure Visual Studio is installed with the MFC C++ Components for X86 and 64 bit.
+This can be done at install time  or by using add/remove programs and use the "change" option.
+Particularly with VS2019 you want to be looking at the 142 version of of these components.

 Download and isntall the necessary boost library binaries. https://sourceforge.net/projects/boost/files/boost-binaries/1.72.0/